tum-esi/PhysicalAttackCamera/Utilities/Utils/Digital_Mask_Placing/README.md

 # Digital placement of adversarial patterns

-This tool allows to digitally place adversarial patches onto benign images (used for Figures 7b and 7c of our R+R work).
+This tool allows to digitally place adversarial patches onto benign images (used for Figures 7b and 7c of our work).

 ## Dependencies
 * Python 3.12